Alfred Stieglitz: O'Keeffe and modern art (1918–1924)

 In 1920, Stieglitz was invited by Mitchell Kennerly of the Anderson Galleries in New York to put together a major exhibition of his photographs.
 In early 1921, he hung the first one-man exhibit of his photographs since 1913.
 Of the 146 prints he put on view, only 17 had been seen before.
 Forty-six were of O'Keeffe, including many nudes, but she was not identified as the model on any of the prints.
 It was in the catalog for this show that Stieglitz made his famous declaration: "I was born in Hoboken.
 I am an American.
 Photography is my passion.
 The search for Truth my obsession."
 What is less known is that he conditioned this statement by following it with these words:

 PLEASE NOTE: In the above STATEMENT the following, fast becoming "obsolete", terms do not appear: ART, SCIENCE, BEAUTY, RELIGION, every ISM, ABSTRACTION, FORM, PLASTICITY, OBJECTIVITY, SUBJECTIVITY, OLD MASTERS, MODERN ART, PSYCHOANALYSIS, AESTHETICS, PICTORIAL PHOTOGRAPHY, DEMOCRACY, CEZANNE, "291", PROHIBITION.
 The term TRUTH did creep in but it may be kicked out by any one.

 In 1922, Stieglitz organized a large show of John Marin's paintings and etching at the Anderson Galleries, followed by a huge auction of nearly two hundred paintings by more than forty American artists, including O'Keeffe.
 Energized by this activity, he began one of his most creative and unusual undertakings – photographing a series of cloud studies simply for their form and beauty.
 He said:

 I wanted to photograph clouds to find out what I had learned in forty years about photography.
 Through clouds to put down my philosophy of life – to show that (the success of) my photographs (was) not due to subject matter – not to special trees or faces, or interiors, to special privileges – clouds were there for everyone…

-By late summer he had created a series he called "Music – A Sequence of Ten Cloud Photographs".
-Over the next twelve years he would take hundreds of photographs of clouds without any reference points of location or direction.
-These are generally recognized as the first intentionally abstract photographs, and they remain some of his most powerful photographs.
-He would come refer to these photographs as Equivalents.